 And every year, my number one goal is to share the love of Christ with my family, to teach my boys about the gift that God gave to us through his one and only son, Jesus.
-And there’s a deep desire and an urgency in my heart to show these boys of mine how to be thankful for all they have, to love others well and to live selflessly by giving.
+And there’s a deep desire and an urgency in my heart to show these boys of mine how to be thankful for all they have, to love others well, and to live selflessly by giving.
 I tell myself that this will be the year we focus more on the gift of Jesus’ birth and less on the presents, more on His Truth and less on “I want, I want, I want.”

 All of the amazing resources online used to overwhelm me, but over the years, I’ve learned how to not dwell on every single “great idea” unless it REALLY grabs my attention.
 Well, okay, I’m still learning.
 But, I’m getting better.
-Last year, I was completely consumed with a million and one different ways to celebrate the birth of Jesus and teach that giving is better that receiving.
+Last year, I was completely consumed with a million and one different ways to celebrate the birth of Jesus and teach that giving is better than receiving.
 I took on too much and lost my focus.
 This year, I vowed to do it differently.

 This year I planned to get really creative with our schooling through the month of December.
 I named it ADVENTure School.
 Recently, Wendy, co-owner of the Hip Homeschool Moms, wrote an article I just loved and wholeheartedly agree with.
 She outlined three very good reasons why one could choose NOT to do school in December.
-After sharing all of the ways a homeschool family could still learn, engage and have fun through all kinds of amazing activities centered around the reason we celebrate Christmas, Wendy said this…
+After sharing all of the ways a homeschool family could still learn, engage, and have fun through all kinds of amazing activities centered around the reason we celebrate Christmas, Wendy said this…

 If you look at it this way, you’re not really taking the month of December off at all.
 You’re just doing a different kind of teaching and learning, and that’s a good thing!

 I could not agree more!
 For our family, there are just too many other things going on around the holidays that cause us to feel pulled in too many directions when we try to focus on our typical studies as well.
-So, with notes in hand, favorite blogs, pinterest boards and websites bookmarked and my creative mind in gear, I made a list of what I hoped to do to center our Christmas around the Savior.
+So, with notes in hand, favorite blogs, Pinterest boards, and websites bookmarked, and my creative mind in gear, I made a list of what I hoped to do to center our Christmas around the Savior.
 I was beaming!
 This would be the year ADVENTure School was in session!

-My list included the following:
+My ADVENTure School list included the following: